Perfectly moist and studded with chocolate chunks, my mini heart chiffon cakes are an easy and delicious dessert.

 - ½ tsp salt

 - 8 oz baking chocolate, chopped, (milk, semi-sweet, dark, whatever your preference)

 - 1 Tbsp flour

 Prepare the chocolate chunks

 - Chop 8 ounces of baking chocolate into chunks.
-Sprinkle 1 Tbsp of flour over the chocolate chunks, and work the flour into the chocolate chunks until they are well coated.
-(See photo above for reference!)
-This will keep the chocolate from sinking to the bottom of the batter while the cakes bake!
+Sprinkle 1 Tbsp of flour over the chocolate, and work the flour into the chunks until they are well coated.
+(See photo in the article above for reference.)
+The flour keeps the chocolate chunks from sinking to the bottom of the cakes while they bake.

 Whip the egg whites

 - Separate 2 egg whites from their yokes (we won’t need these yolks in the recipe), and put the egg whites in a very clean mixing bowl.